-Mandevilla a beautiful vining plant, with pink flowers that has become popular during the spring.
+Mandevilla is a beautiful vining plant, with pink flowers that have become popular during the spring.
 Many people have enjoyed their plant(s) during the spring/summer season and just don’t want to “lose” their plant to “old man winter”.
 Overwintering Mandevilla bushes here!

 How Long Can My Plants Stay Outside?

 This area is a little more tricky and you’ll need to make the call.
 I cannot give you a date until “when” you can leave your dracaena plant outdoors, just some guidelines.

 Each group of house plants will be somewhat different, and varieties within that group will vary also.
 Here’s what I’ would advise.

 The date isn’t important as the weather conditions are.

 South Florida usually has two distinct times that have always been my preference for growing.
 These are the months of October/November and March /April.

 During those months the day temperatures are still warm in the 70-80 degree range.
 We normally see a drop in night temperatures of 10-15 degrees.
 This forces the plants to slow down and produce very sturdy growth, not the soft summer growth that sometimes I feel is “over lush”.

 Once the temperatures start hitting a very consistent 60 degree nights growth on most tropicals just stops.
 The plant may be able to handle lower temperatures but don’t expect much growth if any.